A Forest: Release and promotion

-"A Forest" was released as a single on 5 April 1980.
+"A Forest" was released as a single on 8 April 1980.
 Its B-side was "Another Journey by Train," an instrumental remake of The Cure's "Jumping Someone Else's Train."
 The single received a mixed critical reception, though commercially its sales were an improvement for the band.
-In early 1980, it spent eight weeks in the UK Singles Chart, peaking at number 31 on 12 April.
+Entering the chart on 12 April, it spent eight weeks in the UK Singles Chart, peaking at No. 31 on 17 May.
 It was the highest they had placed on the chart by that point in their career.
-In the United States, the song reached number 47 on the Billboard Dance Music/Club Play Singles chart.
+In the United States, the song reached No. 47 on the Billboard Dance Music/Club Play Singles chart.

 The version included on 1986 compilation Standing on a Beach/Staring at the Sea is neither the album version (which was also on the 12" single) nor the 7" single edit (which removes a few bars between verses and fades out part-way through the guitar solo ending).

-Andy Anderson, who later became The Cure's drummer, said "A Forest" was the first song he heard by the band.
-He was taken by both the music and vocals, and was especially drawn to Smith's guitar work and the keyboard melody, which he described as "haunting".
-He described the spare and simple 4/4 drum pattern as straightforward: "all that is needed".
+Reception

+"A Forest" is widely regarded as one of the Cure's best songs.
+In 2019, Billboard ranked the song number eight on their list of the 40 greatest Cure songs, and in 2023, Mojo ranked the song number one on their list of the 30 greatest Cure songs.

 Legacy

 "A Forest" has become the song most performed by the Cure, with over 1,000 live appearances.
 A live version of "A Forest" appeared on a four-song edition of The Hanging Garden released in July 1982.
 It was performed with a "rough, punk-edged" sound on the 1984 live album Concert: The Cure Live.
 A performance appears on the live video The Cure in Orange, highly regarded by AllMusic reviewer Ned Raggett, while other live versions of the song appear on the concert film Show, and on disc one of the live album Bestival Live 2011.

 In 1990, the track was re-recorded (as the original master had been lost) and remixed by Mark Saunders for The Cure's Mixed Up album, which presented new remixes of classic Cure tracks.
 The "Tree mix" version of "A Forest" was released as a single on 6 December 1990, a few weeks after the album release on 20 November.
 The song was redone for the second time on the Join the Dots box set, this time remixed by Mark Plati and featuring Earl Slick on guitar.
 This version was described as "awful" and "instantly dated" by reviewer Chris Ott.
 An acoustic version was recorded and released on the bonus disc that came with some copies of the 2001 Greatest Hits CD.
-Robert Smith supplied vocals for a Blank & Jones cover version of the song, which appeared on their 2004 album Monument.
-The song was also featured in Grand Theft Auto: Vice City Stories (2006) on a new wave themed radio station Wave 103.
+Robert Smith sang on a Blank & Jones cover version of the song, which appeared on their 2004 album Monument.